-Distance users who do access the Erwin Library in person may make ILL requests online using the Interlibrary Loan (ILL) request form, or place requests directly using either the OPAC for materials owned by libraries in the Community Colleges In North Carolina (CCLINC) consortium, or the WorldCat database for materials owned in other libraries all over the world.
+Distance users with a current library card, who do access the Erwin Library in person, may make ILL requests online using the Interlibrary Loan (ILL) request form, or place requests directly using either the OPAC for materials owned by libraries in the Community Colleges In North Carolina (CCLINC) consortium.

 Interlibrary loan materials must be picked up within a week of the patron’s notification that the material is available for pickup.

 Although interlibrary loaned books will not be mailed to a patron, copies of articles requested on ILL can be mailed as a scanned PDF copy to email, or as a photocopy using surface mail, from the library to the distance user’s home, if campus access is severely limited.

 A third party presenting a distance user’s Erwin Library card may pick up and return the ILL items for the distance user; however, if a distance user will not be accessing the Erwin Library in person to pick up books, or have a third party to do so regularly, he or she should request ILL service at a public or academic library in his or her neighborhood.

 The Online Public Access Catalog (OPAC) may be searched remotely from any computer that has Internet access, though holds may be placed only with a Erwin Library card barcode.